-Mental health by region
+25% Mental health by region

+PHQ-2 and GAD-2 scores

 Northeast Anxiety Depression

-None 19% 20 %
+zero 19% 20 %

-Low 35% 37 %
+1-2 35% 37 %

-Moderate 26% 25 %
+3-4 26% 25 %

-Severe 20% 18 %
+5-6 20% 18 %

+Anxiety

+27 %

+33 %

+24 %

+16 %

+Depression

+26 %

+32 %

+28%

+14 %

 West

-West Anxiety Depression

-None 27 % 26 %

-Low 33 % 32 %

-Moderate 24 % 28 %

-Severe 16 % 14 %
+zero

+1-2

+3-4

+5-6

-The most anxious employees live in Northeastern states, with a prevalence of moderate to severe anxiety symptoms reaching almost half of working adults (46%), around one third higher than in the Midwest.
-The Northeast working population also suffers higher levels of depression, with 18% showing severe symptoms and only one in five people having no depression symptoms at all.
+Employees living in Northeastern states, screened positive the most for symptoms of anxiety, (46%), around one third higher than in the Midwest.

+A significant part of the Northeast working population also screened positive for depression, with 18% indicating the highest score on the PHQ-2 and only one in five people indicating no depression symptoms.

-The region with most relaxed employees is the West, where 27% of employees suffer no anxiety symptoms.
-Despite this, almost one in 4 employees living here experience symptoms of moderate anxiety which needs to be addressed.
-Levels of depression also need to be improved, with more than 4 in 10 people suffering at moderate to severe levels.
+The region with the most relaxed employees is the West, where 27% of employees indicated no anxiety symptoms.
+However, almost one in 4 employees living here screened positive for anxiety which needs to be addressed.
+4 in 10 people screened positive for depression.

+West

+Midwest

+Midwest Anxiety Depression

+zero 22 % 25 %

+1-2 43 % 37 %

+3-4 20 % 27 %

+5-6 15 % 11 %

-Fewer workers living in the Mid-West suffer moderate to severe anxiety that any other region, with 65% having levels where people can usually manage themselves.
+Fewer workers living in the Mid-West screened positive for anxiety than any other region, with 65% falling below the threshold.
 Depression levels are average versus employees in other regions.
 Nevertheless, these number of employees suffering moderate to severe mental health symptoms are still more than triple that of the general population, so easier access to mental health support here is vital.

-The working population in the South is the least depressed, with 1 in 3 people suffering no symptoms at all.
-However this is the second most troubled region when it comes to anxiety, with 38% of workers having clinically significant symptom levels.
+The working population in the South screened positive the least often for symptoms of depression, with 1 in 3 people suffering no symptoms at all.
+However this is the second most troubled region when it comes to anxiety, with 38% screening positive for anxiety.

-a factor

-Midwest Мо

-S

-Midwest Anxiety Depression

-None 22 % 25 %

-Low 43 % 37 %

-Moderate 20 % 27 %

-Severe 15 % 11 %

-South Anxiety Depression

-None 21 % 29 %

-South Low 41 % 33 %

-Moderate 21 % 23 %

-Severe 17 % 15 %

-Too busy to get help

-Alarmingly, 1 in 3 employees who screened as suffering mental health symptoms at moderate to severe levels have not yet spoken to a relevant healthcare professional about it, such as a doctor, nurse, wellbeing practitioner, coach, counselor, therapist or psychologist.
+Too busy to get help Alarmingly, 1 in 3 employees who screened positive for mental health symptoms have not yet spoken to a relevant healthcare professional about it, such as a doctor, nurse, wellbeing practitioner, coach, counselor, therapist or psychologist.